Myrrha: Other versions

 In the Metamorphoses by Antoninus Liberalis, written somewhere in the 2nd or 3rd century A.D., the myth is set in Phoenicia, near Mount Lebanon.
 Here King Thias, son of Belus and Orithyia, had a daughter named Smyrna.
 Being of great beauty, she was sought by men from far and wide.
 She had devised many tricks in order to delay her parents and defer the day they would choose a husband for her.
 Smyrna had been driven mad by desire for her father and did not want anybody else.
 At first she hid her desires, eventually telling her nurse, Hippolyte, the secret of her true feelings.
 Hippolyte told the king that a girl of exalted parentage wanted to lie with him, but in secret.
 The affair lasted for an extended period of time, and Smyrna became pregnant.
 At this point, Thias desired to know who she was so he hid a light, illuminating the room and discovering Smyrna's identity when she entered.
 In shock, Smyrna gave birth prematurely to her child.
 She then raised her hands and said a prayer, which was heard by Zeus who took pity on her and turned her into a tree.
 Thias killed himself, and it was on the wish of Zeus that the child was brought up and named Adonis.

-In a rare version, Myrrha's curse was inflicted on her by Helios, the sun god, over some unclear insult.
+In a rare version, Myrrha's curse was inflicted on her by Helios, the sun god, over some unclear insult, which might reflect the role the Sun has in the myrrh's production, but nevertheless this version was far from being a popular one.